A Convex Obstacle Avoidance Formulation: Preliminaries

 \subsection{Class of Optimization and Their Properties}

-Optimization problems can generally be classified into three categories: convex, nonconvex (without integral constraints), and mixed integer.
-Mixed integer problems, although nonconvex, are distinguished by their integral constraints and therefore require a fundamentally different class of algorithms.
-In this study, all three classes are considered.
-This section provides a concise overview of the performance characteristics of established algorithms within each category, focusing on convergence behavior, rate of convergence, and iteration bounds.
-Convergence here denotes whether an algorithm attains a globally or locally optimal solution.
-Such an overview is directly relevant to the assessment of OA formulations, as the computational properties of the underlying optimization class strongly influence both feasibility and real-time performance.
-Theoretical insights from this comparison underscore the advantages of adopting a convex OA formulation.
+Optimization problems can generally be classified into three categories: convex, nonconvex, and mixed integer.
+Although mixed integer problems are nonconvex, their discrete structure requires fundamentally different algorithmic strategies.
+This section summarizes the guarantees, convergence rates, and iteration bounds associated with each class.
+These properties directly influence the performance of OA formulations, and they highlight the inherent computational advantages of convex OCP.